Conservation of Art and Cultural Heritage and Conservation Science and Imaging (M.A./M.S.)

 3b.)
 A brief description of the context under which the artwork was created (academic course, independent project, etc.)

 3c.)
 How the work shows your skill or proficiency with the particular materials and/or techniques.
 Include detailed images where appropriate.
-Please bear in mind that some techniques and media, such as computer graphics, photography and abstract or expressionist artworks, do not convincingly demonstrate manual skills.
+Please do not submit computer graphics, photography, abstract or expressionist artworks they do not demonstrate the manual skills we need to evaluate.

-This requirement demonstrates your hand skills and communicates your mastery of materials and techniques to the selection committee.
+This requirement demonstrates the applicant’s hand skills and communicates mastery of materials and techniques to the selection committee.
 A high level of manual proficiency is necessary to learn and perform refined conservation treatments and scientific analyses.

 4.)
 Curriculum Vitae (C.V.): Please follow the American Institute for Conservation (AIC) Emerging Conservation Professionals Network (ECPN) Guidelines available here. https://www.conservation-wiki.com/wiki/Resume_and_Curriculum_Vitae